Seminar Series: Israel and Palestine

 What are the socio-political trends in Israel?
 Is the occupation a cleavage defining factor, or are there other issues that determine political choices to a greater degree?

 Seminar 3: Gaza and West Bank - How to Unite One People

 Geographically, Palestinian society is divided between the West Bank and the Gaza strip.
 Politically, the Palestinian Authority in the West Bank and Hamas in the Gaza strip have been competing for authority, while living in the shadow of Israeli dominance.
-Nevertheless, as political elites, they are both responsible for the corruption and mismanagement that continuously exacerbates the effects of the Israeli occupation on Palestinian economy and society.
-President Mahmoud Abbas was elected in 2005 for a four year term, but new elections have yet to be held.
-Just below the surface there are young generations of Palestinians for whom the two-state project is a faded dream and the Palestinian Authority is held in low esteem.
+Nevertheless, as political elites, they are both responsible for the corruption and mismanagement that continuously exacerbates the effects of the Israeli occupation on the Palestinian economy and society.
+President Mahmoud Abbas was elected in 2005 for a four-year term, but new elections have yet to be held.
+Just below the surface, there are young generations of Palestinians for whom the two-state project is a faded dream, and the Palestinian Authority is held in low esteem.

 How can authority and legitimacy be restored in the Palestinian territories, and how will Palestinians find a common and realistic path forward to resolve the conflicts within their society and with Israel?